MCxiaofang/Network-Topology-Visualization/README.md

 # Network Topology Visualization
-Based on JavaScript and d3.js(not need to download d3, alread included in the project), this project is to visualize the network topology.
+Based on JavaScript and d3.js(not need to download d3, already included in the project), this project is to visualize the network topology.

 The most typical scenario is visualizing traceroute results.

-Input data format like this
+Input:  Input data format like this

 ```
 // .... 每个节点的信息